Debt-To-Income Ratio (DTI): What Is It And How Is It Calculated?

 What Is Debt-To-Income Ratio?

-Your debt-to-income ratio is a percentage that tells lenders how much money you spend versus how much money you have coming into your household.
+Your debt-to-income ratio, or DTI, is a percentage that tells lenders how much money you spend on paying off debts versus how much money you have coming into your household.
 You can calculate your DTI by adding up your monthly minimum debt payments and dividing it by your monthly pre-tax income.

 Your lender may look at two different types of DTI during the mortgage process: front-end and back-end.

 Back-end DTI includes all your minimum required monthly debts.
 In addition to housing-related expenses, back-end DTIs include any required minimum monthly payments your lender finds on your credit report.
 This includes debts like credit cards, student loans, auto loans and personal loans.